 - Dr Simon Vosper, Met Office

-- Professor Alastair Lewis, University of York
+- Prof. Alastair Lewis, University of York

-- Mr Alex Minshull, Bristol City Council
+- Alex Minshull, Bristol City Council

-- Professor Helen ApSimon, Imperial College London
+- Prof. Helen ApSimon, Imperial College London

 - Professor Stephen Holgate, University of Southampton (Champion team)